It is a common misconception that using the basic layout structures leads to the most efficient

 the root node allows for such layouts.
 So, when this design is converted to use

-RelativeLayout, you can see that the layout becomes a 2-level hierarchy.
+RelativeLayout, you can see that the layout becomes a two-level hierarchy.
 Inspection

 of the new layout looks like this: